Director, Legal Writing & Appellate Advocacy

 Master Legal Skills Professor

-Professor Adkins is the Director of UF Law’s department of legal writing and appellate advocacy.
-In addition, she is faculty advisor to the Florida Moot Court Team, and has presented nationally and regionally on assessment methods in legal writing; the use of teaching assistants in legal writing instruction; and innovative teaching methods.
+Mary Adkins is the director of Legal Writing and Appellate Advocacy and a Master Legal Skills Professor at the University of Florida Levin College of Law.
+Adkins teaches legal writing and appellate advocacy.
+In addition, she is faculty adviser to the Florida Moot Court Team, and has presented nationally and regionally on assessment methods in legal writing; the use of teaching assistants in legal writing instruction; and innovative teaching methods.
 She serves on the board of the Association of Legal Writing Directors and on national committees with the Legal Writing Institute.

 J.D., University of Florida